Insomniac Games: Ratchet & Clank (2000–2005)

 In 2000, Sony released its successor to the PlayStation, the PlayStation 2.
 Insomniac's ideas for its first PlayStation 2 project included Monster Knight, a concept that was designed in 1999 but the game did not get beyond its planning stage.
 The canceled project was revealed 13 years after the game's conception.
 The second title was Girl with a Stick, which took inspirations from The Legend of Zelda and Tomb Raider.
 It was intended as a serious game, and to prove Insomniac's ability to create games other than platformers.
 Insomniac spent six months on the project, developing several prototypes and a functional demo.
 However, most staff members, beside Price, were not passionate about the project, and thought it was "one-dimensional".
 Sony thought the game would not find a market, and recommended Insomniac to "play to [their] strengths".
 As a result, Girl with a Stick was scrapped.
 According to Price, Girl with a Stick is a lesson for Insomniac and its first failure.

 A few weeks after the cancellation of Girl with a Stick, Brian Hastings proposed that the company should work on a space adventure game with a science fiction theme.
 The game originally revolved around a reptilian alien with weapons traveling across planets.
 The reptile character evolved into a caveman, and eventually became a fictional creature called a "Lombax".
 They named the creature Ratchet and designed a robot companion called Clank for Ratchet.
 Inspirations for the game were drawn from manga, Conker's Bad Fur Day and from Spyro the Dragon.
-To differentiate the project from Insomniac's previous projects, they made the game more complex and included shooting and role-playing gameplay elements.
+To differentiate the project from Insomniac's previous projects, it made the game more complex and included shooting and role-playing gameplay elements.
 The team was excited about this project; however, the company was unable to develop a demo for the game because it did not have a suitable engine.
-As a result, they developed "Art Nuevo de Flash Gordon", a Metropolis diorama, for Sony, which decided to help the game's funding and publishing.
+As a result, it developed "Art Nuevo de Flash Gordon", a Metropolis diorama, for Sony, which decided to help the game's funding and publishing.
 Jason Rubin, on behalf of Naughty Dog, lent Insomniac the engine used in Jak and Daxter: The Precursor Legacy.
 The game's title was Ratchet & Clank; it was originally to be a launch title for the PlayStation 2 but it was delayed by two years and was released in November 2002.
 It was a critical success.